 Misgendering or mispronouncing is the intentional or unintentional use of pronouns or identifiers that are different from those used by an individual.
 Unintentional misgendering can often be resolved with an apology if someone clarifies their pronouns.
-Intentional misgendering is inconsistent with the type of community CCSNH upholds and may constitute a policy violation if the effect is greater than de minimis harm.

-Deadnaming can be harmful to a person who is transgender, transitioning, nonbinary, or genderdiverse.
+Deadnaming can be harmful to a person who is transgender, transitioning, nonbinary, or gender-diverse.
 This is using someone's birth assigned name rather than the name they have chosen for themselves.
 Unintentional deadnaming can also often be resolved with an apology and an effort to use the person's chosen name.
-Intentional deadnaming could be a form of harassment.